New device puts music in your head — no headphones required

 The listening sensation is straight out of a sci-fi movie.
 The 3-D sound is so close it feels like it’s inside your ears while also in front, above and behind them.

-Noveto expects the device will have plenty of practical uses, from allowing office workers to listen to music or conference calls without disturbing others to letting someone play a game, movie or music without disturbing their significant others.
+Noveto expects the device will have plenty of practical uses, from allowing office workers to listen to music or conference calls without interrupting colleagues to letting someone play a game, movie or music without disturbing their significant others.

 The lack of headphones means it’s possible to hear other sounds in the room clearly.